PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 - Provide a way to express transformations of compile-time constants.
 This would allow one to e.g. rewrite single-character strings to chars or vice versa, thereby accommodating a target API.
-Another example would be to replace SLF4J's `{}` place holders with `%s` or vice versa.
+Another example would be to replace SLF4J's `{}` placeholders with `%s` or vice versa.
 Yet another example would be to rewrite `BigDecimal.valueOf("<some-long-value>")` to `BigDecimal.valueOf(theParsedLongValue)`.
-- More generally, investigate ways to plug in in fully dynamic behavior, e.g. by providing hooks using which arbitrary predicates/transformations can be plugged in.
+- More generally, investigate ways to plug in fully dynamic behavior, e.g. by providing hooks which enable plugging in arbitrary predicates/transformations.
   The result would be a Refaster/`BugChecker` hybrid.
 A feature such as this could form the basis for many other features listed here.
 (As a concrete example, consider the ability to reference `com.google.errorprone.matchers.Matcher` implementations.)
 - Provide a way to match lambda expressions and method references which match a specified functional interface.
 This would allow rewrites such as `Mono.fromCallable(this::doesNotThrowCheckException)` -> `Mono.fromSupplier(this::doesNotThrowCheckException)`.
-- Provide an extension API using which methods or expressions can be defined based on functional properties.
+- Provide an extension API which enables defining methods or expressions based on functional properties.
 A motivating example is the Java Collections framework, which allows many ways to define (im)mutable (un)ordered collections with(out) duplicates.
-One could then express things like "match any method call with collects its inputs into an immutable ordered list".
+One could then express things like "match any method call which collects its inputs into an immutable ordered list".
 An enum analogous to `java.util.stream.Collector.Characteristics` could be used.
   Out of the box JDK and Guava collection factory methods could be classified, with the user having the option to extend the classification.
 - Refaster currently unconditionally ignores expressions containing comments.
   Provide two additional modes: (a) match and drop the comments or (b) transport the comments to before/after the replaced expression.
-- Extend Refaster to drop imports that come become unnecessary as a result of a refactoring.
+- Extend Refaster to drop imports that become unnecessary as a result of a refactoring.
 This e.g. allows one to replace a statically import TestNG `fail(...)` invocation with a statically imported equivalent AssertJ `fail(...)` invocation.
 (Observe that without an impor cleanup this